drhsqlite/fossil-mirror/www/grep.md

-# Fossil's Internal 'grep' Command
+# Fossil grep vs POSIX grep

-As of Fossil 2.7, there is a `grep` command which acts something like POSIX's `grep -E` over all historical versions of a single file name.
+As of Fossil 2.7, there is a `grep` command which acts roughly like POSIX's `grep -E` over all historical versions of a single file name.
 This document explains the commonalities and divergences between POSIX `grep` and Fossil `grep`.